francis-collab/alu-shell/io_redirections_and_filters/README.md

-#Displays all users and their home directories sorted by users.
+#Finds and displays all empty files and directories.